soumikbaithalu/Chathub/CONTRIBUTING.md

 questions, too, we'd love to hear them.

 We'd also love PRs.
 If you're thinking of a large PR, **please open up an issue first** to discuss your proposed changes with a project maintainer!
+The issue will assgin to you then you can work on it.
 Look at the links below if you're not sure how to open a PR.

 ## Submitting a pull request